 Local Learning has gathered together a team of people who will help to tell the story in a sensitive and appropriate manner, bringing together aerialists, actors, activists, archivists, acrobats and anybody else who wishes to help shape this story.

-- the foyer of Bristol Beacon (formerly known as Colston Hall) to include a live performance from David Ellington (filmmaker and aerialist performing with Extraordinary Bodies)
+- the foyer of Bristol Beacon (formerly known as Colston Hall) to include a live performance from David Ellington (filmmaker and circus performer)

 - Christmas Steps utilising gallery space opposite Carlos Trower’s home and his daughter Celia’s birthplace at number 7 with a performance by acrobat, Jordan Morton-Trowers.